-Offer a box of props for those who may arrive slightly formal and then decide to relax into the spirit of the occasion later.
+Offer a box of props for those who may arrive slightly formal and then decide to relax into the spirit of the occasion later on at the evening party.
 As the drinks start flowing you could start to see even the quietest of wall flowers all dressed up in grandeur.

 If you are used to the festival scene, you will know that they are filled with entertainment space everywhere you look.